 Types of Drills — Final Thoughts

-There we are, nine drills and drivers and when to use them.
-You may have noticed that some drills work as drivers and vice versa – so what’s best for you?
-The choice between the two might come down to the weight as much as your budget.
+You probably noticed that some drills work as drivers and vice versa — so what’s best for you?
+This choice is often a three-way trade-off between performance, weight and budget.

-Remember, the more versatile the drill or driver, the bigger and bulkier it becomes.
+Remember, the more versatile a drill or driver, the bigger and bulkier it becomes.
 This extra weight makes repetitive drilling/driving much more tiring over long periods.
-To avoid this fatigue, look for the specialist tools covered in this article.
+To avoid fatigue, consider buying a specialist drill/driver for each type of job you’re likely to do repeatably.